GERUNDS / PRESENT

-· Recognize the difference between using a Gerund or a Present Participle.
+Recognize the difference between using a Gerund or

 INTRODUCTION

-The form is identical, the difference is in the function, or the job the word does in the sentence.
+is identical, the difference is in the function, or the job the word does in

 The present participle: